 I remember when Leo was born I felt there was a fundamental shift in my DNA – and I think there was a whole body change in my being, hormonally.
 Suddenly I was the prisoner of this being who, when he cried, I began to shake and sweat.
 I could literally think of nothing else until he was happy again.
 My happiness and comfort was dependent on his happiness and comfort, and still is.
 It may always be.
 Although I know with other children, there are the teenage and then later years where a mother has to learn to let go, and it’s an exercise in learning how to step away.
 Still connecting, of course, still loving and holding, but from a greater distance.
 That’s a part of my blessing and burden as the mother of a special needs child – that that will need to happen in a different way, and at a much, much later date.

 I think mother love like Mary’s should be elevated and adored.
 She makes a lot of sense to me, and I’m glad she’s been worshipped in our culture.
 I just wish she didn’t have to be a virgin, and that Lilith was there also.
-Where’s the fun loving, sex loving, vibrant woman?
+Where’s the self-fulfilling vibrant woman?
 The creative woman?
 Who might or might not be mothers.
 They should be worshipped also.
 But Mary is wonderful, and I relate to her a lot.
 Her suffering and her love.
 Her joy – I love the paintings where her face is golden and she’s holding a golden child – I often, often feel that way, and I have many many photos of me with my son attesting to that.
 But also the ones where she’s at Jesus’ feet broken and fallen in a heap at his suffering.
 Mary was wracked with suffering that day also, and perhaps worse than her son’s even, because she didn’t die.
 She had to go on living, despite what had happened to her child.

 The last time I felt almost beside myself with anguish was when Leo was in great discomfort.
 He expressed this by screaming and roaring, which is a horrible sound, and my discomfort was heightened by consideration of the neighbours.
 He was unhappy – the look in his eyes stressed and distressed and he couldn’t tell me what was wrong.
 I exhausted myself and my family looking for answers.
 Possible physical, psychological, emotional issues were interrogated, going through his bedding, combing his body for injuries or bites.
 Cross examining our doctor, and his carers.
 Finally I worked it out: he had worms.
 Think about it: How uncomfortable you feel, how itchy and nasty, and Leo has heightened sensory sensitivities, so it would have affected him even more.
 The sigh of relief that went up in our house after I’d given him treatment was existential.